 We are at the International Centre for Theoretical Sciences of the Tata Institute of Fundamental Research in Bangalore.

-Our primary interest is in understanding biological processes from the viewpoint of theoretical physics.
-We seek to unravel the fundamental physical principles of self-organization in living systems.
+Our primary interest is to understand the physics of living systems.
+We seek to unravel the fundamental physical principles of morphogenesis in living systems.
 We are interested in mechanobiology, physics of the actomyosin cytoskeleton, active matter, and mechanochemical pattern formation.
-Specifically, we are keen to understand how developing embryos shape up to form organisms, and the role of mechanical forces and deformations/flows in these morphogenetic processes.
+Specifically, we are keen to explore the connections between biochemical signaling, active mechanics and the geometry of shape in various biological phenomena.
+We are particularly fascinated by embryonic development and the role of mechanical forces and deformations/flows in these morphogenetic processes.

 Google scholar profile

 We have strong collaborations with the Biological Physics group at MPIPKS, the Simons centre at the National Cenre for Biological Sciences, the biophysics group at BIOTEC, TU Dresden, the cytoskeleton and motors lab at the BSSE, IISc.

 We have openings for postdoctoral positions in our group.

 If you feel that understanding living systems with a physical and mathematical viewpoint is a challenge that you are up to, then contact us.